Your Newborn Baby (and their complicated sleep needs!)

 By the time your baby reaches 12 weeks old though, their awake times will have gradually stretched out to closer to 2 hours.
 Baby sleep is actually quite a delicate thing and babies are very sensitive to the balance of awake time and sleep throughout the day.
 If their awake times and nap lengths are not adjusting to suit your baby as they grow, you will likely find that your baby begins to resist settling, starts napping for short periods, wakes more frequently in the night or stays awake for long periods in the night.

 Many people fall into the trap of thinking their 12 week old baby can still only stay awake for an hour at a time, when their baby's sleep needs, especially those awake times, will have changed dramatically over the last 3 months.
-Our Sleep and Nutrition Program can help to take the guesswork out of your baby’s changing sleep needs, making it easier for you to know just how and when to extend your baby's awake times and regulate their nap lengths.
+Our Little Ones App can help to take the guesswork out of your baby’s changing sleep needs, making it easier for you to know just how and when to extend your baby's awake times and regulate their nap lengths.

 Over & Under Tiredness: